 But as China's output now declines, rising prices have once again opened the door for Mountain Pass.
-In April, Molycorp Minerals hosted an event heralding the return of its idle mine, which some politicians say is key to reducing U.S. reliance on imports.
-"We must wean ourselves off our total dependence on China for rare earths," Rep. Mike Coffman, R-Colo., recently told the Financial Times.
+In April 2011, Molycorp Minerals hosted an event heralding the return of its idle mine, which some politicians say is key to reducing U.S. reliance on imports.
+"We must wean ourselves off our total dependence on China for rare earths," Rep. Mike Coffman, R-Colo., told the Financial Times.
 It's hard to disagree, given rare earths' global importance, but the specter of spills still lingers.
 Molycorp knows that, CEO Mark Smith told the Atlantic in 2009, and aims to be "environmentally superior, not just compliant."
 The company is spending $2.4 million a year on monitoring and compliance, which raises costs, but Smith says that won't deter anxious buyers.
-"We're being contacted by Fortune 100 companies who are worried about where they're going to get their next pound of [rare earths]," he told Bloomberg News in January.
+"We're being contacted by Fortune 100 companies who are worried about where they're going to get their next pound of [rare earths]," he told Bloomberg News.
 "What they want to talk to us about is long-term, stable, secure supplies."

 Molycorp is allowed to deepen its pit at Mountain Pass (pictured) by an extra 300 feet over the next 30 years, which could boost global supplies of rare earths by 10 percent a year.
-And it's not the only company itching to tap U.S. reserves: Wings Enterprises is reviving its Pea Ridge mine in Missouri, for instance, while a new mine in Wyoming may open as early as 2014.
+And it's not the only company itching to tap U.S. reserves: Wings Enterprises is reviving its Pea Ridge mine in Missouri, for instance, while a new mine in Wyoming may open in 2014.
 Overall, experts say the growth of rare earth mining is all but inevitable, adding a toxic asterisk to many technologies designed to fight climate change.

 But there may be one way to reduce demand for new mining: rare earth recycling.
 China's export policies have led some Japanese companies to recycle rare earths, such as Mitsubishi, which is studying the cost of reusing neodymium and dysposium from washing machines and air conditioners.
-Hitachi, which uses up to 600 tons of rare earths each year, expects recycling to fill 10 percent of its needs by 2013.
+Hitachi, which uses up to 600 tons of rare earths each year, plans for recycling to fill 10 percent of its needs.
 The U.N. also recently launched a project to track discarded "e-waste" like cellphones and TVs, hoping to boost recycling not only of rare earths but also gold, silver and copper.
 Yet until such programs are more cost-effective, the U.S. and other countries will almost certainly keep testing just how rare — and how safe — rare earths really are.

 See the list below to learn more about how each of the 17 rare earth minerals are used, or skip to the bottom of the page for links to more information.